afzal442/keptn-pg-killerway/keptn-end-to-end-delivery/intro.md

 You have everything you need now and just need to wait for us to finish the installation.

-Please wait here until you see the text `Installation Completed 🎉.
+Please wait here until you see the text `Installation Complete 🎉.
 Please proceed now.` in the console.

 While you wait, here is a visual of what you are about to build.